 Types of plagiarism, from plagiarism.org (a great resource!)

-UC policy on academic integrity
+UCSC policy on academic integrity

 Study Tips (based on cognitive science)

 Various Psychotherapy Licenses and What They Require